-Workplace bullying ups risk of prescriptions for anxiety, depression, insomniaDecember 12th, 2012 in Psychology & Psychiatry /
+Workplace bullying ups risk of prescriptions for anxiety, depression, insomniaDecember 12, 2012 in Medicine & Health / Psychology & Psychiatry

 Witnessing or being on the receiving end of bullying at work heightens the risk of employees being prescribed antidepressants, sleeping pills, and tranquillisers, finds research published in BMJ Open.

 Workplace bullying is linked to poorer mental health among employees, but it is not clear if that translates into a greater need for drug treatment, and if the impact is similar for those witnessing bullying and those who find themselves on the receiving end of it.